Abbey Home Media: Just Group PLC

 In the late 1990s, the company expanded into the entertainment industry and started producing animated television series.
-Its first series, Jellabies, proved sufficiently successful for CITV to commission a second series, which aired in 2000.
-The company expanded into to the toy and print industries by forming Jusco Toys and acquiring book publisher Burghley Publishing, later renamed Just Publishing.
+Its first series, Jellabies (also known as Jellikins in several countries, including the UK), proved sufficiently successful for CITV to commission a second series, which aired in 2000.
+The company expanded into the toy and print industries by forming Jusco Toys and acquiring book publisher Burghley Publishing, later renamed Just Publishing.
 Just also signed a deal with Warner Bros.
 Consumer Products to produce products based on their properties and renew an existing magazine publishing deal.

 In 1999, Just Group acquired Pinky & Perky for £500,000, with the intention of producing a new television series and expanding into the North American market.
-The company later signed a deal with Carlton Television subsidiary Planet 24 in July 2001 to create a stage show and comedy series oriented at an adult audience and titled Pinky & Perky in Sex 'n' Drugs 'n' Bacon Roll.
+The company later signed a deal with Carlton Television subsidiary Planet 24 in July 2001 to create a stage show and comedy series aimed at an adult audience and titled Pinky & Perky in Sex 'n' Drugs 'n' Bacon Roll.

-In 1999, the company acquired Abbey Home Entertainment for $2.1 Million, with the aim of focusing on the pre-school market.
-By the end of the year, the company had three shows in development: Wiki’s World, set for an autumn 2000 release; One Big Happy Family, set for release in 2001 as a co-production with Jellabies producer Optical Image; and Butt-Ugly Martians, a co-production with Mike Young Productions and DCDC, set for a September 2000 release.
-With the purchase, Just expanded into home video in the United Kingdom and began releasing Abbey's content under their own brand, retaining the Tempo Pre-School label for pre-school content.
+In 1999, the company acquired Abbey Home Entertainment for $2.1 million, with the aim of focusing on the pre-school market.
+By the end of the year, the company had three shows in development: Wiki's World, set for an autumn 2000 release; One Big Happy Family, set for release in 2001 as a co-production with Jellabies producer Optical Image; and Butt-Ugly Martians, a co-production with Mike Young Productions and DCDC, set for a September 2000 release.
+With the purchase, Just expanded into home video in the United Kingdom and began releasing Abbey's content under their own brand, retaining the Tempo Pre-School sub-label for pre-school content.

-In September 2000, Just fully acquired Optical Image for £1.5 Million.
-In December, Just Group acquired MediaKey plc for £7.2 Million.
+In September 2000, Just fully acquired Optical Image for £1.5 million.
+In December, Just Group acquired MediaKey plc for £7.2 million.